The “Humble” Stall Door

 The split in a Dutch door (where the top and bottom pieces come together) is frequently cut on an angle , slanting down towards the outside.
 The reason for this is when the bottom half is opened, it pulls the top half along with it eliminating the need to pull both sections independently when opening or closing the door.
 A latch, to secure the two pieces together, is also a good idea to prevent the top half swinging closed and hitting a horse (or a human!) in the head.

-There are two features to consider if a Dutch door is to be practical.
+There are two features to consider if an exterior Dutch barn door is to be practical.
 The first is a chew guard.
 This is a piece of heavy metal that fits over the top edge of the bottom door.
 The chew guard discourages horses from chewing or cribbing on the convenient ledge created when the top of the door is open.
 Such behavior not only damages the wood but also your horse’s teeth.

 Dutch doors are usually exterior doors and it is common practice to put them on an outside stall wall in an aisle barn in place of (or in addition to) a window.
 Besides allowing more light natural light and fresh air into the barn, it provides an another way out of the stall in the case of fire, as well as giving a horse free access to the stall from an attached pasture or paddock.